gersteinlab/rpgQTL/README.md

 Notice that tensorqtl depends on pandas-plink, pytorch and other packages.
 For furthur details, see the installing instruction in [tensorqtl](https://github.com/broadinstitute/tensorqtl) or [pytorch](https://pytorch.org/get-started/locally/).

 ### Example
 See `example.ipynb` for the example script.
+The following is based on the example but applied to the general usage of the rpgQTL package.

-###### Input files
+### Input files
 `plink_prefix_path`: Genotype VCF in PLINK format
 `phenotype_df, phenotype_pos_df`: expression file
 `covariates_df`: covariates (e.g. PEER factor, sex, etc.)
 For details about the above files, see instruction in [tensorqtl](https://github.com/broadinstitute/tensorqtl)

 `rpg_df`: `pandas.DataFrame` or `str`
 - If `pandas.DataFrame`, this would be one large dataframe.
 Each row correspond to one candidate genomic region for eqtl detection of one gene.
 Each gene could contain multiple regions (rows).
-The first four columns should be:
+The required first four columns should be:
   - col1: chromosome
   - col2: start of the region
   - col3: ends of the region
   - col4: gene name
 - If `str`, this would be the path to a directory.
-For each file in the directory, the file name is a gene name and the file contains the regions for that gene.
-The format is the same as the above pandas.DataFrame.
+For each file in the directory, the file name is a gene name and the file contains the regions for only that gene.
+The format of each file is the same as the above pandas.DataFrame.

-###### Parameters
+### rpgQTL Parameters
 `l_window` (int; default 2000000):
 The max boundary of cis-window.
 Only regions within this cis-window will be consider as valid regions.
 You should consider trans-eqtl calling methods if your interested SNPs are located outside of this window size.
 `s_window` (int; default 0):